eidge/eidge.github.io/_posts/2015-12-13-Getting-Validations-Out-Of-Your-Model.md

 end
 ```

-Now we keep validations that ensure our data is in a state our application can handle in the model (users have name, email and password_hash - these belong in the database as well) and validations that are tied to user registration in a object that sole purpose is validating user input for that specific action.
+Now we keep validations that ensure our data is in a state our application can handle in the model and validations that are tied to user registration in a object that sole purpose is validating user input for that specific action  (users have name, email and password_hash validations belong in the database as well).

 If the requirements change which users are allowed to sign up, only one class needs to be changed.
 Because the changes are self contained you don't have to worry about making sure your new validations don't break in other cases.
 They will only run on user registration.